q3769/semver-maven-plugin/README.md

 version change.
 E.g., in and of itself, it does not communicate with any version control system or artifact repository.
 The plugin has one single concern on the project's definition - its version in the local `pom.xml` file.

-The motivation of the effort is to facilitate using CICD pipeline code/script to automate versions increments.
+What prompted the effort of this plugin is to facilitate using CICD pipeline code/script to automate version increments.
 Manual version updates by developers would only be needed in rare scenarios such as changing the major version.
-The hope of the simple design is a cleaner separation of concerns.
-Instead of going beyond the concern of project version definition, this plugin serves as an atomic and composable action in whatever work flow code/script you may care to set up.
+The hope of such a simple design is a cleaner separation of concerns: Instead of going beyond the concern of Project Object Model (POM), this plugin remain focused on the concern of versioning alone.
+As an atomic and composable action/step, it suits whatever work flow you may care to set up in the pipeline code/script.

 ## Prerequisite